 He shuffles from one foot to the other, looking down counting his change, but doesn’t really make any room whatsoever.

-“Thanks,” I say as I squeeze by, balls brushing his backside, table top slicing into my thigh.
+“Thanks,” I say as I squeeze by, my balls brushing his backside, a table top slicing into the back of my thighs.

 “Why did I say thanks?”
-I reflect to Passepartout as we get out side, annoyed with myself.
-As we get into the car, parked by the clock tower on the green.
-My ludicrous politeness finally capping the whole, very English, scene.
+I reflect to Giristroula outside, annoyed with myself as we get into the car, parked by the clock tower on the green.
+My ludicrous politeness capping this whole, absurdly English, scene.

-It is late and I get the feeling we have got lucky as this place must be crawling with tourists in the day – a place this good doesn’t go by unnoticed – but for us there are just a few souls around and the dark curl of smoke from one of the cottage chimneys sitting on the polished-silver twilight sky.
+It is late and I get the feeling we have got lucky as this place must be crawling with tourists in the day – a place this good doesn’t go by unnoticed, even if I hadn’t heard of it – but for us now there are just a few souls travelling up and down on their roped sledges, and a dark curl of smoke from one of the cottage chimneys sitting on the polished-silver twilight sky.

 We take away a view unchanged for centuries as we leave to find our parked car and try – and fail – to find the A30 once more.

-Plans to get out of Devon have to be cancelled as night covers us quickly and instead we find a great-looking old hotel to stay in the middle of nowhere.
+Plans to get out of Devon have to be cancelled as night covers us quickly and instead we find, by chance, a great-looking old hotel to stay in the middle of nowhere.

-Characterful and completely English-looking, I point out the thatched roof and – not having seen or heard of thatched roofs before but knowing very well the name Thatcher – the Greek pulls a repulsed face as we head in for the night’s hospitality, under the clearest night imaginable.
+We park up and I point out the old thatched roof.
+Not having seen or heard of thatched roofs before but knowing very well the name Thatcher – her infamy stretching to Greece – Giristroula pulls a repulsed face as we pass through the wonky old wooden door frame and head in for the night’s stay, under the clearest night imaginable.

 A sky marbled with stars.